Wyoming boy killed when homemade cannon explodes

-GILETTE, Wyo.
+GILLETTE, Wyo.
 (AP) — Authorities say a 14-year-old northern Wyoming boy was killed when the cannon he was building exploded.

 Campbell County Sheriff Scott Matheny tells the Gillette News Record that Archie Pearce was making the cannon in an abandoned lot in Recluse and was showing it to a 12-year-old friend when it misfired Thursday evening.